Corporate partners make a crucial contribution to our work while being associated with Oxfam’s recognised and respected name.

 - 72% working for a company involved in cause activities have a strong feeling of loyalty for that company.

 Some of our partners....

-We would also like to thank Donate Your Desktop who have developed an innovative charitable fundraising project.
-Any computer user can simply install an application onto their computer that updates their desktop background each day with a fresh wallpaper sponsored by an advertiser.
-75% of the fees paid to advertise in this space is donated to charities, including Oxfam New Zealand.
-To donate your desktop visit Donate Your Desktop.
+Little Lot who have developed an innovative charitable fundraising project.
+Anyone can install an app onto their smartphone, tablet or computer that each day delivers some stylish branded wallpaper sponsored by an advertiser with some of the advertising fees donated to charities, including Oxfam New Zealand.
+To download the app visit Little Lot or find out more

-We would like to say a big thank you to current partner Naked Organics who are contributing money to assist our work training organic farmers in the Pacific.
+Naked Organics who are contributing money from every sale to assist our work training organic farmers in the Pacific.

 There's something to suit everyone